 On the strength of his Sun records Elvis in October 1954 made his first—and only—appearance on the Grand Ole Opry radio program.
 He was not a grand ole success.
 His rockabilly style was not well received by the traditionalist Opry audience.
 The show’s talent manager, Jim Denny, reportedly suggested that Elvis not give up his day job.

 He would concentrate on music night and day.

 Sure enough, two weeks after his Opry appearance Elvis made his first appearance on the Louisiana Hayride weekly country music radio program from Shreveport.
 Elvis was well received by the more progressive audience of the Hayride.
 He signed a one-year contract.
 The Hayride would be a major megaphone for Elvis: The program was carried by 190 radio stations in thirteen states.

 Note other names on the Hayride bill: Jimmy Newman, Jim Reeves, Slim Whitman, Johnny Horton.

 Meanwhile Elvis played clubs—and the occasional high school gym—between his Saturday night appearances on the Hayride.

-The Star-Telegram provided no news coverage of Elvis’s first Fort Worth appearance—an indifference that would not be repeated.
+The Star-Telegram provided no news coverage of Elvis’s first and second Fort Worth appearances—an indifference that would not be repeated.